google/WebFundamentals/src/content/en/fundamentals/payments/payment-apps-developer-guide/web-payment-apps.md

    full delegation support (i.e. only a single available payment handler can provide all merchant requested information including shipping address and/or contact information whenever needed).
-2. The available payment handler with full delegation should support the requested URL-based payment method.
+2. The available payment handler with full delegation should support a requested URL-based payment method.
 3. `show()` is triggered with a user gesture.

 See a skip-the-sheet example here: